Sgydoo/puppet-lunch/_posts/2013-12-27-installation.md

 ## The Platform

-As mentioned in the previous planning section, there will eventually be two Puppet Enterprise installations; one for Production and one for Non-Production.
+As mentioned in the previous <a href="{{ site.baseurl }}/puppet/planning.html">planning section</a>, there will eventually be two Puppet Enterprise installations; one for Production and one for Non-Production.
 We'll be starting by installing the Non-Production (NP) platform, and host names will be suffixed with "-np".

 However the installation method will be the same for both platforms.